-National No One Eats Alone Day: 10 Cats Celebrating With Furry Friends - CatTime
+National No One Eats Alone Day: 10 Cats Celebrating With Their Animal Friends [PICTURES] - CatTime

 National No One Eats Alone Day was piloted in 2014.
 It’s a day to remind kids in schools to reach out to new students and eat lunch with someone who might feel lonely.
 It helps teach kids to put aside differences and meet new people.

-If you have a child, encourage them to eat with someone new on February 15th.
+If you have a child, encourage them to eat with someone new on this day.
 You never know.
 They just might make a new friend.

 Most pet parents will never eat alone.
-We’re surrounded by furry bodies, especially when we are eating.
+We’re surrounded by furry bodies, especially when we’re eating!

 No One Eats Alone–A Powerful Message